wtsi-hgi/osdataproc/README.md

 ### Logs location

 All Terraform and Ansible logs are located directly in the `/var/log` folder.
-By default, Ansible writes data to syslog
+By default, Ansible writes data to syslog.

 Logs for master node is also saved to the OSDataProc_HOME}/terraform/terraform.tfstate.d/cluster_name/ansible-master.log